gose/elastic-data-lake/README.md

 These measurements are often used to gauge the voluem of data the system is handling.

-Follow the [Getting Started](/getting-started) guide to get your Data Lake up and running.
+Follow the [Setup](/setup) guide to get your Data Lake up and running.
 It covers setting up Minio or leveraging a Cloud object store like AWS S3, Google Cloud Storage, or Microsoft Azure Storage.
 There are also directions for configuring Logstash and HAProxy since they are key components in this architecture.

 ## Onboarding Data